peterljw/Time-Series-Anomaly-Detection/README.md

 * [Anomalize w/ STL and Twitter Decomposition](https://business-science.github.io/anomalize/index.html)

 The method utilizes time series decomposition.
 The measured value or the numerical value on which detection needs to be performed for a particular group is decomposed into four columns that are observed, season, trend, and remainder.
-The default method used for decomposition is STL, which is a seasonal decomposition utilizing a Loess smoother, and an alternative to it is Twitter.
-Twitter is identical to STL for removing the seasonal component.
+The default method used for decomposition is `STL`, which is a seasonal decomposition utilizing a Loess smoother, and an alternative to it is `Twitter`. `Twitter` is identical to `STL` for removing the seasonal component.
 The difference is in removing the trend is that it uses piece-wise median of the data(one or several median split at specified intervals) rather than fitting a smoother.
 This method works well where seasonality dominates the trend in time series.

 ## Authors